IssacRunmin/WiFace/Readme.md

 $ gcc log_to_file_online.c -o log_to_file_online
 ```

-now we can use the log_to_file_online to log the CSI data into hard disk in real-time. (use 'nice -n ' with negitive number to raise the priority of the script)
+now we can use the executable file (log_to_file_online) to log the CSI data into hard disk in real-time. (use 'nice -n ' with negitive number to raise the priority of the script)

 ```shell
 $ sudo nice -n -10 linux-80211n-csitool-supplementary/netlink/log_to_file [your path on logging file]/test01.dat